 On June 8, 2021, our Board of Directors authorized an extension and increase of the Share Repurchase Program to repurchase up to \$5,000,000 of shares of our common stock over the subsequent 24 month period.
 The common stock may be repurchased from time to time in open market transactions or privately negotiated transactions in our discretion.
 The timing and amount of the shares repurchased is determined by management based on its evaluation of market conditions and other factors.
 The Share Repurchase Program may be increased, suspended or discontinued at any time.
-Since inception of the Share Repurchase Program in August 2011 through March 31, 2022, we have repurchased an aggregate of 8,984,134 shares of our common stock at an aggregate cost of \$17,225,276 (exclusive of commissions) or an average per share price of \$1.92.
-During the three months ended March 31, 2022, we did not repurchase any of our shares of common stock.
-At March 31, 2022, the remaining dollar value of shares that may be repurchased under the Share Repurchase Program was \$3,930,729.
+Since inception of the Share Repurchase Program in August 2011 through June 30, 2022, we have repurchased an aggregate of 9,087,214 shares of our common stock at an aggregate cost of \$17,473,100 (exclusive of commissions) or an average per share price of \$1.92.
+During the three months ended June 30, 2022, we repurchased an aggregate of 103,080 shares of our common stock at an aggregate cost of \$247,824 or an average per share price of \$2.40.
+During the three months ended March 31, 2022, we did not repurchase any shares of our common stock.
+At June 30, 2022, the remaining dollar value of shares that may be repurchased under the Share Repurchase Program was \$3,682,905.